 Wrist releases, on the other hand, are more popular and feature a wrist strap that goes around your hand.
 Additionally, they come with a trigger that extends from the wrist strap.
-To use this release, hook it to the d-loop of your bow, draw and use the trigger to release the bowstrings.
+To use this release, hook it to the d-loop of your compound bow, draw, and use the trigger to release the bowstrings.

 When searching for the best release for bow hunting, there are some things you should consider.
 These are the features that make up the best bow release.